DataandAIReseach/LabelFusion/paper_labelfusion.md

 ## Summary

-LabelFusion is a fusion ensemble for text classification that learns to combine a traditional transformer-based classifier (e.g., RoBERTa) with one or more Large Language Models (LLMs) to deliver accurate and cost‑aware predictions across multi‑class and multi‑label tasks.
-The package provides a simple high‑level interface (AutoFusion) that trains the full pipeline end‑to‑end, and a configurable API for advanced users.
-Under the hood, LabelFusion takes vector signals from an ML backbone (logits) and LLM(s) (per‑class scores), calibrates them, and feeds their concatenation into a small multi‑layer perceptron (MLP) that is trained to produce the final prediction.
-This learned fusion approach captures complementary strengths of LLM reasoning and transformer efficiency, yielding robust performance across domains while enabling practical trade‑offs between accuracy, latency, and cost.
+LabelFusion is a fusion ensemble for text classification that learns to combine a traditional transformer-based classifier (e.g., RoBERTa) with one or more Large Language Models (LLMs such as OpenAI GPT, Google Gemini, or DeepSeek) to deliver accurate and cost‑aware predictions across multi‑class and multi‑label tasks.
+The package provides a simple high‑level interface (`AutoFusionClassifier`) that trains the full pipeline end‑to‑end with minimal configuration, and a flexible API for advanced users.
+Under the hood, LabelFusion takes vector signals from an ML backbone (logits) and LLM(s) (per‑class scores), calibrates them using temperature scaling and isotonic regression, and feeds their concatenation into a small multi‑layer perceptron (`FusionMLP`) that is trained to produce the final prediction.
+This learned fusion approach captures complementary strengths of LLM reasoning and transformer efficiency, yielding robust performance across domains—achieving 92.4% accuracy on AG News topic classification—while enabling practical trade‑offs between accuracy, latency, and cost.

 ## Statement of Need